 Letting your sex partners know

 Contact tracing is not about blame.
-You may have gotten HIV from a sex partner, or you may have passed HIV on to them.
-Contact tracing is just to make sure that as many people as possible who may have HIV get tested.
+You may have gotten HIV from one sex partner, and you may have passed HIV on to another sex partner before you were diagnosed.
+Contact tracing is just to make sure that as many people as possible who may have HIV get tested and treated.

 Have a look at Better to know for advice about different ways you can contact sex partners – including on how to do this anonymously.